-A broker non-vote occurs when a broker, bank, or other nominee holding shares for a beneficial owner in "street name" does not vote the shares on a proposal because the nominee does not have discretionary voting power for a particular item and has not received instructions from the beneficial owner regarding voting.
+A broker non-vote occurs when a broker, bank, trustee or other nominee or custodian holding shares for a beneficial owner in "street name" does not vote the shares on a proposal because the broker, bank, trustee or other nominee or custodian does not have discretionary voting power for a particular item and has not received instructions from the beneficial owner regarding voting.
 Brokers who hold shares for the accounts of their clients have discretionary authority to vote shares if specific instructions are not given with respect to "routine" items.

-If your shares are held by a broker on your behalf and you do not instruct the broker as to how to vote your shares on Proposals 1, 3 or 4, the broker may not exercise discretion to vote for or against those proposals because each of these proposals are considered "non-routine" under applicable rules.
+If your shares are held by a broker on your behalf and you do not instruct the broker as to how to vote your shares on Proposals 1, 3, 4 or 5 the broker may not exercise discretion to vote for or against those proposals because each of these proposals are considered "non-routine" under applicable rules.
 With respect to Proposal 2, the ratification of the appointment of KPMG LLP as our independent registered public accounting firm, the broker may exercise its discretion to vote for or against that proposal in the absence of your instruction.
 Broker non-votes are not counted as votes in favor of or against any proposal.